 In 1902 De Jong added cars to his production as well with a 6 hp four-cylinder model.
 In 1903 he founded Société Anonyme Minerva Motors in Berchem (Antwerp).
 Volume car production began in 1904 with a range of two-, three- and four-cylinder models with chain drive and metal-clad wooden chassis and the Minervette cyclecar.
 The 8-liter Kaiserpreis won the Belgian Circuit des Ardennes race in 1907.

 Charles S Rolls (of future Rolls-Royce fame) was a Minerva dealer in England selling the 2.9-liter 14 hp (10 kW).
 The most important market for the manufacturer remained England, where at £105 the small 636 cc single-cylinder Minervette was the cheapest car on the market, followed by the Netherlands and France.

 In 1908, Minerva obtained a worldwide Knight Engine license.
 The Knight motor, developed by Charles Yale Knight in the United States, used double sleeve valves and ran almost silently.
 All future Minerva's would use these engines.
 Sporting successes continued with the new engines including the Austrian Alpine Trials and Swedish Winter Trials.
-Customers for the Minerva would include kings of Belgium, Sweden, and Norway, Henry Ford, and the Impressionist Artist Anna Boch.
+Customers for the Minerva would include the kings of Belgium, Sweden, and Norway, Henry Ford, and the Impressionist Artist Anna Boch.